ircam-ismm/node-web-audio-api/README.md

 const audioContext = new AudioContext({ latencyHint: 'playback' });
 ```

+For real-time and interactive applications where low latency is crucial, you should instead rely on the JACK backend provided by `cpal`.
+By default the audio context will use that backend if a running JACK server is found.

-You can pass the `WEB_AUDIO_LATENCY=playback` env variable to all examples to create the audio context with the playback latency hint, e.g.:
+If you don't have JACK installed, you can still pass the `WEB_AUDIO_LATENCY=playback` env variable to all examples to create the audio context with the playback latency hint, e.g.:

 ```sh
 WEB_AUDIO_LATENCY=playback node examples/amplitude-modulation.mjs
 ```

-For real-time and interactive applications where low latency is crucial, you should instead rely on the JACK backend provided by `cpal`.
-By default the audio context will use that backend if a running JACK server is found.

 ### Manual Build